sijnstra/agon-docs/docs/vdp/Buffered-Commands-API.md

 If a buffer ID of 65535 is used then this command will be ignored, and the data discarded.
 This is because this buffer ID is reserved for special functions.

-### Using buffers for bitmaps
+### Using buffers for bitmaps {#bitmap-buffers}

 Whilst it is advisable to send bitmaps over in multiple blocks, they cannot be _used_ if they are spread over multiple blocks.
-To use a bitmap its data must be in a single contiguous block, and this is achieved by using the "consolidate" command `&0E`.
+To use a bitmap its data must be in a single contiguous block, and this is achieved by using the ["consolidate blocks" command](#command-14).

 Once you have a block that is ready to be used for a bitmap, the buffer must be selected, and then a bitmap created for that buffer using the bitmap and sprites API.
 This is done with the following commands: